Eta Antliae

 The main component has a stellar classification of F1 V, which indicates that it is an F-type main sequence star.
-This star has 55% more mass than the Sun.
+This star has 55% more mass than the Sun and a 72% greater radius.
 It shines with 6.6 times the Sun's luminosity at an effective temperature of 7,132 K. This heat gives it the yellow-white glow of an F-type star.
-It has a faint companion located 31 arcseconds away with an apparent magnitude of +11.3.
+There is a faint companion star located 31 arcseconds away with an apparent magnitude of +11.3.
 Most likely this pair form a binary star system.